Did Attention Really Collapse the Photon Wavefunction?

 Why the Shift Matters

-The +1 wavenumber displacement inflates the denominator P1 in the key ratio R=PK/P1 (eq.
-A14) from P’1=107.84 to P1=109 (Fig. 2B).
-Because V depends on R (eq.
-A15), the derived fringe visibility drops, from ≈ 0.60 (equation A20) to ≈ 0.16 (eq.
+A +1 wavenumber displacement inflates the denominator P1 in the key ratio R=PK/P1 (eq.
+A14) from P’1=107.84 to P1=109 (Figure 2B).
+Because V depends on R (Eq.
+A15), the derived fringe visibility drops, from ≈ 0.60 (eq.
+A20) to ≈ 0.16 (Eqs.
 A15- A16).

 The Spectral Shift Simulates Consciousness-Related Effect

-In our reconstruction the “towards” blocks used discrete shifts Δf∈{0.4,0.5,0.7,1.0} with session exposures of 23.2%, 23.4%, 14.0%, and 7.70%, respectively; “away” (baseline, Δf=0) occupied 31.7%.
-Because R decays roughly exponentially with Δf, the raw R values cluster near R(0)≈0.363 (away) and R(1)≈0.025 (towards), with scatter from ordinary sources (finite sampling, sensor/electronic noise, mild laser-power flicker, alignment drift, digitization/windowing).
-When the data are pooled-z-scored within a session (as in the 2012 analysis) and the imbalanced timing is preserved, the standardized means reproduce the reported split (Away =+0.28, Towards =−0.13), as shown in Fig. 4 of the 2012 publication—without invoking any influence of consciousness.
+In our reconstruction the “towards” blocks used discrete shifts Δf∈{0.4,0.5,0.7,1.0} with session exposures of 23.2%, 23.4%, 14.0%, and 7.70%, respectively, while the “away” (baseline, Δf=0) occupies 31.7% of the session.
+Because R decays approximately exponentially with Δf, the raw R values cluster near R(0)≈0.363 (away) and R(1)≈0.025 (towards), with scatter arising from ordinary sources such as finite sampling, sensor and electronic noise, small laser-power fluctuations, alignment drift, and digitization or windowing effects.
+When the data are pooled and z-scored within a session (as in the 2012 analysis), while preserving the imbalanced block timing, the standardized means reproduce the reported separation (Away = +0.28; Towards = −0.13), as shown in Figure 4 of the 2012 publication, without invoking any influence of consciousness.

 Epilogue